The Anatomy of an Internet Troll (And How To Turn Negative Feedback Into Positive)

 The trick isn’t to hide from it, but to respond accordingly.

 Note: You absolutely can and should hide public comments that breach decency guidelines against foul or abusive language.
 We’re talking hate speech and anything that vilifies or denigrates people on the grounds of color, religion, gender, sexual preference and so on.
 Have those rules in place and visible for all to see and when you do remove those comments, simply point to the rule that is being breached to explain the need to censor their right to “free speech”.

-Step #2.
-Address it ASAP
+How to handle negative feedback - Step #2: Address it ASAP

 Our modern need for instant gratification is particularly stark on social media, where according to AdWeek, 42% of consumers believe they should get a response within 60 minutes and over ⅔ expect a same-day reply.